TheShubhamArya/TheShubhamArya/README.md

 ### About Me
 #### Hi!
 This is Shubham Arya.
-I am a senior at the University of Texas at Arlington majoring in Computer Science.
+I am a first year Masters student in CS at the University of Texas at Arlington majoring in Computer Science.
 I am a software developer and I like to develop applications that people all around the world can use.
 - 🔭 I’m currently working on updating my apps and developing my website.
 - 🌱 I’m currently learning full stack web developement.
 - 👯 I’m looking to collaborate on iOS apps.